-The need to put in place contingency measures before, during and after a pandemic is important for the existence and progress of every organization.
+The need to put in place contingency measure before, during and after a pandemic is important for the existence and progress of every organization.

 The key issues an organization or company must consider in its preparations are:

 - i.
-The formation of a pandemic team or crises team that would plan, prepare and procure materials is the wake of a pandemic. - ii.
-Accessing and providing update of pandemics phase to employees (WHO, 2008).
+The formation of a pandemic team or crises team that would plan, prepare and procure materials in the wake of a pandemic. - ii.
+Access and provide update of pandemic phase to employees (WHO, 2008). - iii.

-- iii.
 Assessment of internal structures which starts with a detailed analysis of the functions within the organization/company. - iv.
 Plan for the reorganization of work processes when there is high absenteeism in the wake of a crises.
-This will entail planning for interventions that may be implemented in order to maintain the most important functions in a company. - Assessment of the external functions would be necessary since the organization/company is in most cases dependent on external suppliers and customers, planning must also include an analysis of these suppliers and customers. - vi.
+This will entail planning for interventions that may be implemented in order to maintain the most important functions in a company. - v.
+Assessment of the external functions would be necessary since the organization/company is in most cases dependent on external suppliers and customers; planning must also include an analysis of these suppliers and customers. - vi.
 The recognition of the Labour laws in the environment which the organization or company operates. - vii.
 Providing support for infected staff and family.

-Ghana Labour Law Act 2003 ACT (651)
+Ghana Labour Law, Act 651 (2003)

-The following sections of the Ghana Labour Law Act 2003 ACT 651 raise relevant issues that could guide employers and employees in the wake of a pandemic.
+The following sections of the Ghana Labour Law, Act 651 of 2003 raises relevant issues that could guide employers and employees conditions to meet in the wake of a pandemic.

-General health and safety Conditions (118)
+General health and safety Conditions

-(1) It is the duty of an employer to ensure that every worker employed by him or her works under satisfactory, safe and healthy conditions.
+Section 118 (1) of Act 651 states that it is the duty of an employer to ensure that every worker employed by him or her works under satisfactory, safe and healthy conditions.

-Exposure to imminent hazards (119)
+Exposure to imminent hazards

-- (1) When a worker finds himself or herself in any situation at the workplace which she or he has reasonable cause to believe presents an imminent and serious danger to his or her life, safety or health, the worker shall immediately report this fact to his or her immediate supervisor and remove himself or herself from the situation. - (2) An employer shall not dismiss or terminate the employment of a worker or withhold any remuneration of a worker who has removed himself or herself from a work situation which the worker has reason to believe presents imminent and serious danger to his or her life, safety or health. - (3) An employer shall not require a worker to return to work in circumstances where there is a continuing imminent and serious danger to the life, safety or health of the worker.
+Section 119 (1): When a worker finds himself or herself in any situation at the workplace which she or he has reasonable cause to believe presents an imminent and serious danger to his or her life, safety or health, the worker shall immediately report this fact to his or her immediate supervisor and remove himself or herself from the situation.

+Clause (2): An employer shall not dismiss or terminate the employment of a worker or withhold any remuneration of a worker who has removed himself or herself from a work situation which the worker has reason to believe presents imminent and serious danger to his or her life, safety or health.

+Clause (3): An employer shall not require a worker to return to work in circumstances where there is a continuing imminent and serious danger to the life, safety or health of the worker.

-Employer to report occupational accidents and diseases (120)
+Employer to report occupational accidents and diseases

-An employer is required to report as soon as practicable and not later than seven days from the date of the occurrence to the appropriate government agency, occupational accidents and diseases which occur in the workplace.
+Section 120 states that an employer is required to report as soon as practicable; and not later than seven days from the date of the occurrence to the appropriate government agency, occupational accidents and diseases which occur in the workplace.